Upcoming simplification to IRP!

 Credentials for the registration year should be on the vehicle no later than mid-night of the last day of your expiration month.
 License plates must be mounted on the front of the power unit and the back of trailers and semi-trailers.
 The original cab card must be available for inspection by appropriate enforcement personnel; copies are not acceptable.

 Back to Top

-When adding or deleting a vehicle to or from a fleet, it will be necessary to file a supplemental application (Schedule C) in the same manner as the original.
-If a Temporary Authority (TA) is applied for, a completed Schedule C must be surrendered at the time that the registrant picks up their TA at the DMV Branch Office.
+When adding or deleting a vehicle to or from a fleet, it will be necessary to file a supplemental application (FRP Schedule C) in the same manner as the original.
+If a Temporary Evidence of Authority (TEAR) is applied for, a completed FRP Schedule C must be surrendered at the time that the registrant picks up their TA at the DMV Branch Office.

 South Carolina registration fees may be transferred from the deleted vehicle to the added vehicle, providing it is a vehicle of the same type and registered in the same name.
 A transfer fee of $10.00 will be due to this state, plus any fees, which may be due to other jurisdictions.
 Not every IRP member jurisdiction allows for the transfer of registration fees, therefore, you will be charged a prorated registration fee for those states.

 In those cases where a deleted vehicle is not being replaced, the registrant is required to submit a completed FRP Schedule C to Motor Carrier Services within 30 days.
 The IRP cab card and license plate must also be returned to this Department, where it will remain on file until expiration.
 Should a replacement vehicle be purchased prior to expiration of the apportioned license and you wish to transfer the registration fees, you should contact Motor Carrier Services for assistance.